Rose Bowl (stadium): Soccer

 Though best known as an American football stadium, the Rose Bowl is also one of the most decorated soccer (association football) venues in the world.
 The stadium hosted the prestigious 1994 FIFA World Cup Final (an event watched by over 700 million people worldwide), the 1999 FIFA Women's World Cup Final (at the time the most attended women's soccer match in history), and the 1984 Olympic Gold Medal Match, making it the only venue in the world to host all three of international soccer's major championship matches.
+It has also hosted MLS Cup 1998, the 2002 and 2011 CONCACAF Gold Cup Finals, and the CONCACAF Cup in 2015.

 The United States men's national soccer team has played 17 games in the Rose Bowl, the fourth most of any venue.
 It has hosted 5 U.S. women's national team matches.
-It has also hosted MLS Cup 1998 and the 2002 and 2011 CONCACAF Gold Cup Finals.
 Mexico has played a number of friendlies in the stadium against nations other than the United States.

 In the past, it was also the home ground of two North American Soccer League clubs, the Los Angeles Wolves in 1968 and the Los Angeles Aztecs in 1978 and 1979.
 From 1996 through 2002, the stadium was the home ground of Major League Soccer club Los Angeles Galaxy.
-The stadium will once again play host to the Galaxy on July 4, 2023 in a one-off game with city rivals LAFC, being previously delayed from its original date of February 25, 2023.
+The stadium once again hosted the Galaxy on July 4, 2023, in a one-off game (nicknamed El Tráfico) with city rivals Los Angeles FC, being previously delayed from its original date of February 25, 2023.
+The match set a new MLS attendance record for a standalone match, with 82,110 spectators.

+On July 27, 2016, the Rose Bowl hosted a 2016 International Champions Cup match between Chelsea and Liverpool.
+Chelsea won the match 1–0.
+The Rose Bowl also hosted a 2018 International Champions Cup match between F.C.
+Barcelona and Tottenham Hotspur where Barcelona won 5–3 in penalty kicks after a 2–2 draw.